 Introduction

-But the convenience is not always free.
+But this convenience is not always free.

 Type inference